CurlyGurt/BouncePy/README.md

 # BouncePy
 Verlet Based Physics Sim

-Created using this C++ tutorial I found here: https://pikuma.com/blog/verlet-integration-2d-cloth-physics-simulation
+physics interactions created using this C++ tutorial I found here: https://pikuma.com/blog/verlet-integration-2d-cloth-physics-simulation

 Very basic, but not bad for essentially porting all of that code to python

-Current Features: Interact Mode
+# Current Features: Interact Mode

 Grab a particle - Left Click (Mouse 1)